MaDHouSe79/mh-parking/UPDATES.md

 - The id is not the citizenid but the ingame player id,
 - so if this user had the is 2 you use the 2 as id to add this player as vip,
 - the same for removeing this player, but this player has to be online or you have to remove it by hand from the database,
-- 👉👉👉 Ow and dont forget to add your self as vip or you cant not park 😉👍 Enjoy 👊😉👍
+- 👉👉👉 DONT FOTGET TO ADD YOUR SELF AS VIP, or you can't park 😉👍 Enjoy 👊😉👍